madelinejoseph2027/final/README.md

   * Many kinds of limbs appeared that allowed the creatures to locomote greater distances – e.g., the oversized front "arms" of the Gorilla and the "strong abs" of the Lobster.
   * Nonetheless, many modes of locomotion that are common in living animals, such as jumping or even standard quadrupedal running, did not manifest.
 I suspect this is likely due to some silent/*de facto* constraint resulting from the narrowly-defined fitness function.

-* **With 10+ generations, the best creatures were generally so different from the random parents as to look like completely different "species."
+* **In as little as 10 generations, the best creatures were generally so different from the random parents as to look like completely different "species."
 Qualitatively determining which optimized robots arose from lineages (specifically, from which initial progenitors) is impossible.**
   * Future work: what are the implications of the disparities in bodies and brains within a single lineage for evolutionary rates using this algorithm?

 * **It was standard for evolution to hit a rut when creatures entered fitnesses of around 1.5-2.
 Fitnesses above 5 were never observed.**